What is a Designer Ceiling Fan?

 General Design Trends

-The two biggest developments we have seen in the last five years has been the emergence of new very efficient compact brushless ECM/DC low energy motors with their controllers and the use of solid compressed light wood blades.
+The two biggest developments we have seen in the last 5 years has been the emergence of new very efficient compact brushless ECM type of DC motor with their controllers and the use of solid compressed light wood blades.
 This has spawned a whole new generation of ceiling fans that not only look amazing but have much improved performance over the traditional and now much cheaper AC motor fans.
+Furthermore their reliability is improved by having no brushes and for maximum energy efficiency they are designed to run at their most efficient at half the maximum speed.
 The new motors and blades are both relatively expensive to produce which accounts for the price point.
 These two trends and what they have enabled to happen define the new standard for state-of-the-art designer ceiling fan.

 What Interior Designers Look For